lettemax/date-night/README.md

 # date-night
+**YOU MUST ENABLE CROSS-ORIGIN RESOURCE SHARING TO FIND A RESTAURANT

 Project 1, deployed at: https://date-night-.herokuapp.com/index.html

 Having a hard time with ideas for date night?
 Use the new date night application to generate some great ideas for a night out with your significant other.